whalesarowolo/coffee-shop-recipes/hot-beverages/white-mocha.md

 - 1 shot Espresso Roast
 - 1 cup 2% milk
 - Whipped cream
+- Whisk with a egg whisker and shake until even

 ## How to make White Chocolate Mocha​